Umajin/sample-native-library/README.md

 On Mac and iOS, they will be placed in the Contents/Frameworks folder in the .app folder.

-On Android the Android Library containing the Shared Objects will be added to your Android project as a dependency.
+On Android (future release) the Android Library containing the Shared Objects will be added to your Android project as a dependency.

 ## Loading the library
 From Javascript, call registerExternalFunction() with the library name.
 Umajin will work out what to load.